 Did the author ‘Lemony Snicket’ visit the set of the production?

-I believe he did visit the set numerous times, however I met Daniel Handler, who wrote the series under the pen name of Lemony Snicket, at the read-through for season two.
+I believe he did visit the set numerous times, however I met Daniel Handler, who wrote the series under the pen name of Lemony Snicket, at the read-through for Series 2.
 It was really cool to meet him, as I had read the books once I found out I booked the role on the show, and thoroughly enjoyed them.

-Are you able to tell us your acting plans now you’ve finished the series?
+Are you able to tell us your acting plans now you’ve finished filming A Series of Unfortunate Events?

 In the future, I hope to get a lead role in a feature film or TV show, and continue learning more and more about the different aspects of the business.